autumnchris/resources-for-web-developers/README.md

 ## Fonts, Icons, and Images

 ### Fonts
-Check whether the owner allows their fonts to be used for both commercial use and personal use or for personal use only.
+Check whether the owner allows their fonts to be used for both commercial use and personal use or for just personal use only.
 Also check if the owner requires credit attribution.

 Name | Cost
 ---- | ----